-11 Ways to Spice Up Your Annual Turkey Trot
+11 Turkey Trot Ideas to Spice Up Your Event

 It’s never too early and rarely too late to think up a fun way to jazz up your annual turkey trot.
 These footraces, typically 5Ks, are held on Thanksgiving morning, and they’re popular nonprofit events for several reasons.
 They can help your organization: